Ginseng Root: Oldest Known Flu Remedy

 Also used by the general public for:

 A general tonic, stimulant, diuretic, digestive aid; for anemia, diabetes, insomnia, neurasthenia, gastritis, impotence, fever, hangover symptoms, stimulating immune function, swine flu, HIV/AIDS, ADHD, and for eradicating Pseudomonas infection in cystic fibrosis.
-Other uses include acute respiratory illness, improving stress resistance, preventing the of aging, improving stamina, blood and bleeding disorders, atherosclerosis, loss of appetite, vomiting, colitis, dysentery, breast cancer, fibromyalgia and disorders of pregnancy and childbirth.
+Other uses include acute respiratory illness, improving stress resistance, preventing the effects of aging, improving stamina, blood and bleeding disorders, atherosclerosis, loss of appetite, vomiting, colitis, dysentery, breast cancer, fibromyalgia and disorders of pregnancy and childbirth.

 After reviewing all of the above, there is little in the way of scientific evidence to prove that Korean ginseng, Siberian ginseng or American ginseng root combats any of the disorders, diseases or illnesses.